 On July 1, 1996, California Education Code section 48926 became operational.
 California Education Code section 48926 states, "Each county superintendent of schools in counties that operate community schools pursuant to Section 1980, in conjunction with superintendents of school districts within the county shall develop a plan for providing education services to all expelled pupils in that county.
-The plan shall be adopted by the governing board of each school district within the county and by the county board of education."
+The plan shall be adopted by the governing board of each school district within the county superintendents."
 California Education Code section 48926 requires county superintendents to submit a plan to the Superintendent of Public Instruction, no later than June 30, 1997, regarding the provisions of educational services to all expelled students in the county.